MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

   - Use Oracle DataGuard if the migration is little endian to little endian synchronize the newly restored database in Azure with the source database.
 If the migration involves big-endian to little-endian conversion as mentioned previously, you can't use DataGuard.
 Instead, use a SQL-based data replication utility such as Oracle GoldenGate, Quest SharePlex, or Striim to synchronize the newly restored database in Azure with the source database.
   - Once the target database in Azure is synchronized with the source database on-premises, a "cutover" can be scheduled conveniently.
 The "cutover" will mean shutting down the source database on-premises, flushing the last few transactions to the target database in Azure, and then opening the target database in Azure as the new source database.
 This cutover can happen in as little time as a few minutes, depending on the sync method used.
   - Depending on the migration approach determined for application services, there will be several activities required for application services before the application is fully migrated to Azure.
+  - To complement the above, you may also consider leveraging Oracle Zero Downtime Migration (ZDM) for the migration process.
+For more information, see [Zero Downtime Migration](https://www.oracle.com/database/zero-downtime-migration/).

-- **Assess required licenses**: Depending on what migration tooling is required for database, various licenses might be required., be mindful that, for instance:
+- **Assess required licenses**: Depending on what migration tooling is required for database, various licenses might be required, be mindful that, for instance:

   - Oracle DataGuard requires Oracle Enterprise Edition.
   - Oracle GoldenGate requires Oracle GoldenGate licenses.